simomatte/sonobus-docker-aooserver/README.md

 The aooserver files are automatically fetched from essej/sonobus repo when building.

-Dockerfile are using *debian:stable* and *debian:stable-slim* images.
+Using *debian:stable* for the builder container and *debian:stable-slim* images for the service container.

 The amd64 and arm64 builds can be fetched using:
 ```